rybaier/GO-udemy/README.md

 - you need to know all the different fields at compile time
 - Use to represent a "thing" with a lot of different properties
 - Value type

+### Interfaces
+Interfaces are for guiding you down the correct path they don't necessarily help you write correct code
+-  interfaces are NOT generic types
+- interfaces are 'implicit'
+- they are a contract to help us manage types
+    - garbage in => garbage out
+    - if custom type implementation of a function is broken the interfaced wont help
+- interfaces are tough
+    - learn and understand how to read them
+        - use standard library for practice on reading interfaces
+- interfaces could be seen as a multiple function holder